Skip to Content

 • Small mixing bowl.

-• A combination of weighing scales and measuring cups and spoons.
+• A combination of weighing scales, measuring cups, and spoons.

 Spicy Spam fried rice with kimchi and garden peas, served with a fried egg and Sriracha sauce.